Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: General Stationary Spherically Symmetric Naked Singularities

-That is, for the weak energy condition we require the coefficients of both $\mu^2$ and $\ell^2$ to be non-negative for all $r>r_*$, while for the null energy condition we require only the latter.
+That is, for the weak energy condition we require the coefficients of both $\mu^2$ and $\ell^2$ to be nonnegative for all $r>r_*$, while for the null energy condition we require only the latter.

 Again, it is instructive to consider the case when $B(r)=1$, for which we find

 where $f$ is defined as in \autoref{eq:KN}.
 The weak energy condition requires, in this case, that $f/r^2+f'/r\ge0$ and $f/r^2-f''/2\ge0$ at all $r>r_*$.
 The first implies that for spacetimes exhibiting S1-type naked singularities and that obey the weak energy condition, $f'$ must diverge positively; were $f'$ to diverge negatively, $f/r$ must diverge as quickly, and the singularity would be of type S0.
 Similarly, the second implies that for spacetimes exhibiting S2-type naked singularities and that obey the weak and/or null energy condition, $f''$ must diverge negatively (or be S0).